 The motion was adopted.

-"That after article 265, the following article be inserted:-
+"That after article 242, the following new article be inserted :-

-"That new article 265-A, as moved in the amended form, stand part of the Constitution."
+"That article 242A stand part of the Constitution.

 The motion was adopted.